NanoComp/meep/doc/docs/Scheme_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 ![](../images/Holey-wvg-bands-eps-000000.00.png)
 </center>

 Finally, we consider a smaller, more abstract calculation that we really should have done first.
-In particular, we compute the **band diagram** of the **infinite periodic waveguide** by itself with no defects.
+In particular, we compute the **band diagram** of the infinite periodic waveguide by itself with no defects.
 This is very similar to the types of calculations that [MPB](https://mpb.readthedocs.io) performs, but with a different method that has its own strengths and weaknesses.
 By analyzing what solutions can propagate in the periodic structure, one gains fundamental insight into the aperiodic structures above.

 Let us briefly review the problem.
 In a periodic system of this sort, the eigen-solutions can be expressed in the form of *Bloch modes*: a periodic *Bloch envelope* multiplied by a planewave $\exp[i(\mathbf{k}\cdot\mathbf{x}-\omega t)]$, where **k** is the *Bloch wavevector*.
 We wish to find the *bands* $\omega(\mathbf{k})$.
 In this case, there is only *one* direction of periodicity, so we only have one wavevector component $k_x$.
 Moreover, the solutions are periodic functions of this wavevector: for a unit-period structure, $k_x$ and $k_x+2\pi$ are redundant.
 Also, $k_x$ and $-k_x$ are redundant by time-reversal symmetry, so we only need to look for solutions in the *irreducible Brillouin zone* from $k_x=0$ to $k_x=\pi$.

 Solving for these eigenmodes is very similar to solving for the resonant modes of a cavity.
 We put in a pulse and analyze the response via [harminv](https://github.com/stevengj/harminv) except that our computational cell and boundary conditions are different.
 In particular, our computational cell is simply the *unit cell* of the periodicity, shown above.
 The ε function then obeys periodic boundary conditions, but the *fields* obey **Bloch-periodic** boundary conditions: the fields at the right side are $\exp(i k_x \cdot 1)$ times the fields at the left side.
 For each $k_x$, we will do a *separate* computation to get the frequencies at that $k_x$.

 Thus, we will define our computational cell as follows.
-See also the `holey-wvg-bands.ctl` file in the `examples/` subdirectory.

 ```scm
 ; Some parameters to describe the geometry: